£32118 - £39560 per annum, Benefits: Excellent Benefits

 You do not require to have any previous experience working as a Clinical Assessor as you will receive an in-depth training programme before you start assessing alone.
-You do, however, have to be a Registered Healthcare professional and have 1 year of post-graduate experience.
+You do, however, have to be a registered health care professional and have 2 years of post-graduate experience.
 Even though this is a Band 6 position you do not have to currently be Band 6 to apply.

 - Full training and on-going support from a team of dedicated training managers that will provide you with a journey through a learning curve that provides professional and personal development and will also enhance your current skills and encourage peer support and mentoring.

 - NHS training in a variety of topics and will receive statutory training.